-Two types of warranty deeds can be used in Texas: the general warranty deed and the special warranty deed.
-The general warranty offers the greatest level of protection to the buyers.
-This deed implies that the seller will protect the buyers in the case of title defects that occurred both before and during his course of ownership.
+Texas general warranty deeds offer the most protection to buyers.
+This deed implies that the previous owner will protect the new owner in the case of title defects that occurred both before and during their course of ownership.

-A special warranty deed only holds the seller responsible for title problems that occurred while he owned the property.
-These would include liens placed on the property because of unpaid taxes or quitclaiming the property to someone else without recording the deed.
-Although the deeds function differently in terms of guarantees from the seller, they both function to convey property ownership in the same way.
+A special warranty deed only holds the seller responsible for title problems that occurred while the current owner possessed the property.
+These include liens placed on the property because of unpaid taxes or quitclaiming the property to someone else without recording the deed of trust.
+A foreclosed property often has a special warranty deed because the bank may not have full information about liens or claims resulting from prior ownership.

 There is no standard Texas warranty deed form, but all sales or conveyances to a new owner must be in writing and must satisfy the basic requirements outlined by Property Code 5.022(a).
 The deed should follow a template clearly identifying the parties and outlining intent to convey the title.
 Grantors must sign the warranty deed as a guarantee for the title.
 All signatures must be original and acknowledged by a notary public.
 Finally, a complete legal description of the property must be included with the deed.

 All warranty deeds should be filed on record with the county clerk's office.
 If the deed meets all county clerk requirements, it will be recorded, and the deed will become public record.
 Failing to properly record and register a deed can put a property at risk for claims.
 Consider seeking legal advice from a real estate attorney to review whether a transfer of property ownership correctly follows all Texas laws and property codes.